RJ Barrett Player Props: Knicks vs. Celtics

-RJ Barrett's New York Knicks hit the court versus the Boston Celtics at 7:30 PM ET on Monday.
+RJ Barrett's New York Knicks take the court versus the Boston Celtics at 7:30 PM ET on Sunday.

-In this piece we'll dive into Barrett's stats and trends, helping you make good predictions on prop bets.
+Below, we dig into Barrett's stats and trends to help you pick out the best prop bets.

 RJ Barrett Prop Bets vs. the Celtics